 Alina Gardea couldn’t escape her longing to garden even in the dead of New Jersey winters.
 So opening The Urban Oasis Shop just felt right from the start.
 Succulents and air plants gave Gardea an opportunity to continue gardening, while also flexing her interior decorating skills.

 Gardea has an indoor greenhouse set up in her home in South Amboy.
 Additionally, she travels across the state selling wares at various pop up shops, hosting workshops and also delivering arrangements.
-Designing to her strengths, Gardea creates a space for you to get your green on without sacrificing your style.
+Designing to her strengths, Gardea creates a space for indoor gardening without sacrificing your style.

 Specifically, customers love her unique (and admittedly her favorite) “Succupets” arrangements.
 Think of them as the next evolution of those Chia Pet figurines; these succulents can adorn animal planters of all kinds, from llamas to sloths and even dinosaurs.
 Another favorite is the hanging octopus arrangement.
 For this, Gardea uses a shell, some wire and an air plant to create a floating octopus in your house.